MeidosFriend/CRE_DLC_Checker/README.md

 ** CRE_DLC_Checker.ini **

-[GameDirectory]
-UseCurrentDir=No

 [DLCListFile]
 UpdateListFile=Yes
 MyDLCListFile=No

 ---------
-UseCurrentDir
-- If set to "No" The game directory is read from the registry (only valid when game is installed) (Default)
-- "Yes" means the current directory is used (only valid if current dir is a game dir)

 UpdateListFile
 - If set to "Yes", the actual file COM_EN_NewListDLC.lst is downloaded from Internet, overwriting current file!
 (Default)